Keidel: 2017 Pro Football Hall Of Fame Class A Little Extra Special

 >>MORE: Commentary from CBS Local Sports Voices

-Andersen also ranks first in field goals attempted (709) and made (565).
-Andersen also has the most FGs of at least 50 yards, with 40.
-And no one kicked more 50-yard field goals in a single season than Andersen, when he clubbed eight of them, in 1995.
+Anderson also ranks first in field goals attempted (709) and made (565).
+Anderson also has the most FGs of at least 50 yards, with 40.
+And no one kicked more 50-yard field goals in a single season than Anderson, when he clubbed eight of them, in 1995.
 (No one even has seven in one season.)
-Andersen is also one of just three kickers in NFL history to hit three 50-yard FGs in one game.
-If there’s a pertinent stat among kickers, Andersen’s name is among the leaders.
+Anderson is also one of just three kickers in NFL history to hit three 50-yard FGs in one game.
+If there’s a pertinent stat among kickers, Anderson’s name is among the leaders.

 Jason Taylor